 A single clock cycle generates the 16-bit decoded address.
 A match operation on the CAM16x8 block is only a read operation into the SelectRAM+ block, and has the same performance.
 The write operation uses the standard SelectRAM+ write mode.
-The Virtex Data Sheet details the SelectRAM+ timing characteristics.
+The Virtex series data sheets detail the SelectRAM+ timing characteristics.
 Figure 8 shows the basic implementation of the CAM16x8 macro, built on a RAMB4_S1_S16 primitive.